brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 17 bht.md

 # Ephesians 4:17 Commentary Help Text

 ## BHT:
-The apostle solemnly testifies, in the name and authority of the Lord Jesus, that believers should no longer walk in the vanity of their mind.
-This refers to the emptiness and destitution of the mind, which naturally lacks God, the knowledge of God, and faith in Jesus Christ.
-Continuing in this vanity would be foolish, resembling those who have never known the truth.
-It is evident in the foolish thoughts, worldly pursuits, and sinful actions that stem from it.
-Therefore, believers are urged to repent, turn away from this empty way of thinking and living, and embrace the truth and guidance of God.
+Therefore, I testify in the Lord that we should no longer walk in the vanity of our mind.
+It is important that we remember the lost state of our original condition, when God was our Life and Light, before the darkness entered our human nature.
+This is why we must strive to walk worthy of our calling and not be entangled in the worthless pursuits of idolatry.
+Let us reject the emptiness of our intellect and instead focus on the truth and grace of God, for it is through Him that we find fulfillment and purpose.

 ## Choicest Commentary Quotes:
 ### Henry Alford: